MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/ms-cloud-germany-transition.md

 Yes, pricing in Microsoft’s global cloud regions (including the new datacenter regions) is generally lower.

-### For direct customers: Once licensing migration is completed, my subscription will extend to a new 12-month term.
-However, I prefer to subscribe for a shorter period.
-Can I cancel before the end of the term without paying cancellations fees?

-- Cancelation within 24 hours of new purchase or renewal: You get your full money back.

-- Cancelation between 1 day and the end of first month of new purchase or renewal: You get prorated money back.
-Proration is based on purchase price.

-- Cancelation after 1 month of new purchase or renewal: This is allowed but you don't get any money back (i.e. 100% ETF).
-This rate can be adjusted by Office by Product/Geo/Segment.

 ### How do I get help from Microsoft to migrate to a new region or answer support questions?

 If you have questions, you can contact us as follows, or through your partner: